2026 · 05 · 08 · Fri

 Your desktop is becoming your AI home base

-Perplexity's Mac personal agent went public today, and Adobe Acrobat got an AI-native overhaul with PDF Spaces.
+Perplexity's Mac agent went public, and Acrobat got an AI-native overhaul.

 Perplexity's Mac personal agent is open to everyone